Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Results and Discussion

-According to the results presented in Table \ref{tab:classif}, we observe that, as predicted by the bound in Eq. \ref{eq:gordon}, z-score normalization, i.e. the features with lower conditional and marginal shifts, presented the smallest approximated generalization gap between source and target domains.
-Interestingly, baseline 1 normalization yielded a slightly smaller average generalization gap in comparison to baseline 2, even though it presented a considerably higher conditional shift.
+Moreover, in the case of the treadmill group, we observe that baseline 1 normalization yielded a slightly smaller average generalization gap in comparison to baseline 2, even though it presented a considerably higher conditional shift.
 As both normalization strategies obtained close values of average marginal shift, we believe this indicates that the two analyzed statistical shifts might differ in their contribution to the generalization bound.
-We intend to better investigate this aspect in the future work.
 Furthermore, considering the average results across all subjects, z-score normalization presented the best performance in terms of accuracy, being able to correctly classify roughly 70\% of points from subjects not considered during training.
-It is important to highlight that as opposed to normalizing with respect to a baseline, which requires a calibration step to collect data prior to the actual task, z-score normalization does not need any extra information other than the features extracted from data corresponding to the task.
+It is important to highlight that as opposed to normalizing with respect to baseline recordings, which requires a calibration step to collect data prior to the actual task, z-score normalization does not need any extra information other than the features extracted from data corresponding to the task.
+On the other hand, despite better mitigating cross-subject variability and being more efficient in terms of data collection time, the intra-subject classification performance of models trained on z-score normalized features is worse in comparison with other strategies, indicating there might be a trade-off between improving cross-subject performance and maintaining good accuracy on the source domains.